zdh2292390/zdh2292390.github.io/_pages/about.md

 <!-- - 29:623:335:01, Data Warehousing & Data Mining (Spring 2022) -->
 - Data Warehousing & Data Mining (Spring 2022)
+  - Teach students with diverse backgrounds the fundations of data mining and machine learning, as well as how to use Python, Pandas, Orange to perform quick data anlytics.
   - Course Evaluation: 4.53/5

 ### **Teaching Assistant:**